apache/db-jdo-site/README.md

  * The ASCIIDOC sources can be found in `src/main/asciidoc`
  * The website menu is defined in `src/main/template`
+ * The converter for migrating the old html files to asciidoc can be found in `src/main/java`

+How to build the website:
+ * Use `git pull`  to get the latest version from the repository.
+ * Use `git branch MyBranchName` and `git checkout MyBranchName` to create a branch and check it out.
+ * Adapt the asciidoc files in `src/main/asciidoc` or the website menu in  `src/main/template
- * The website can be build with `mvn clean build`.
+ * Call `mvn clean build`.
 This generates html files in `target/site`.
+ * Copy all files from `target/site` into the `docs` folder, do not forget subfolders.
+ * Verify the generated website by viewing it locally with a web browser.
+ * Commit changes with `git commit -m 'my commit message' `.
+ * Push changes to the repository with `git push`.
+ * Go to Github.com and create a PR for your branch
-These need to be copied manually into the `docs` folder.
-Then, after `git commit` and `git push`, they should be visible on the website (you may have to refresh the browser).
-Alternatively, the generated files can of course be viwed locally with a web browser.
+ * Once th PR is accepted, the changes should be visible on the website (you may have to refresh the browser).
- * The converter for migrating the old html files to asciidoc can be found in `src/main/java`

 ### TODO Asciidoc
  * JDO Usage -> Guides are missing
  * Links in Usage -> Glossary
+ * There are some direct references to db.apache.org/jdo -> remove or convert
+ * Fix pages in subfolders: Move to main folder?

 ### TODO
  * Downloads -> Any release -> cgi files....